omkarcloud/google-maps-scraper/README.md

    ![PayPal Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/paypal.png)

-Also, the Complete $28 will be refunded to you within 24 hours, without any questions and without any hidden charges.
+Also, the complete $28 will be refunded to you within 24 hours, without any questions and without any hidden charges.

 ### ❓ How can I get Email, LinkedIn, Facebook, Twitter, etc. of the places?